ax-sh/ax-sh/README.md

 - ⚡ Fun fact: ....
 -->

-I am a UI/UX Designer & Full Stack Developer (mostly in Python & JavaScript).
-I've got experience with Python & React, and have also worked on a couple of Flask, Express and orher interesting projects.
+I am a UI/UX Designer & Full Stack Developer (mostly in Python & JavaScript) with experience with Python scripts, React, and other frameworks for fast and efficient software development, and have also worked on a couple of Flask, Express and orher interesting projects here on github.

-I try to design my work based on the aesthetics, usability and simplicity.
+When i do my designs I try to design my work based on the aesthetics, usability and simplicity.

 I am available for hire.
+If I can be of assistance, please do not hesitate to contact me.
 I've got experience with frameworks like React, TailwindCSS, Flask and few others that I enjoy.
 If you've got a project in mind, feel free to contact me.